 Increased efficiency of property access management with automation of manual processes, such as working with a real-time dashboard of resident data instead of updating a spreadsheet.
 Property owners and managers can also share information between their property management software and access control software.
 This saves time by ending the double entry of resident data and reducing the likelihood of errors.

 Enhanced resident satisfaction with smartphone door entry apps that allow tenants to create virtual keys for guests and service people even while away from home.
-In fact, a recent survey from property management technology company Entrata revealed that most residents are willing to increase their monthly rent payment to have more smart technology in their multi-family communities.
+In fact, a recent survey from property management technology company Entrata revealed that most residents are willing to increase their monthly rent payments to have more smart technology in their multi-family communities.

 Improved operational efficiency with work-from-anywhere, internet-connected applications; 24/7 video surveillance with access to logs; and modern amenities, such as virtual guest passes and keyless entry.